theupdateframework/taps/tap7.md

   --config tmp/.tuf-tester.yml
 ```

-The conformance tester returns `0` if the implementation complies with the
+The conformance tester returns `0` if the implementation conforms with the
 specification.
 If conformance_tester.py returns a non-zero return code,
 it signals a failure.
 Optionally, a list of the conformance tests that the
 updater failed is printed or logged.